 What are some causes of job burnout?

-Factors and underlying causes that can lead to burnout at work are many and varied,
+Factors and underlying causes that can lead to burnout at work are extensive and can vary based on the nature of both your business, and your people.
+Some of the more common causes include:

-● Unclear job expectations — lack of clarity about degree of one's authority or
+● Unclear job expectations — the lack of clarity about expectations, degree of authority on decision making, and misaligned goals.

-some of the most frequent underlying causes, you should now go about treating
+Having spotted job burnout symptoms at your organization and evaluating some of the most frequent underlying causes, you should now consider treating responsible factors.

 What can be done to avoid job burnout?